 - Place food in a blender/food processor.

-- Add enough liquid to cover the blades (broth, juice to low-fat milk).
+- Add enough liquid to cover the blades (broth, juice or low-fat milk).

 - Blend until smooth like applesauce.